 The service industry is awash with new technology.
 From smart sensors to field service automation.
 From virtual assistants to web portals and mobile apps.

 The common denominator?

 Making use of real time information to increase service efficiency and improve the customer experience.
-The results are:
+This drives better results as measured by:

 So how are smart businesses using technology?

 Once the preserve of organisations maintaining high value, critical field assets, the falling costs of smart sensors and web based monitoring, are beginning to make connected machines an economic reality for an increasing range of industrial and consumer machines.

 Where a machine fails the technician can not only remotely diagnose the problem.
 He can also obtain detailed guidance on how to fix it.
 This in turn increases the likelihood of a first time repair.

 In industrial applications, service organisations are using IoT for predictive rather than scheduled maintenance.
 Through gathering real time data, many organisations are also now better able to calculate the true cost of use of equipment.

 As a result, business models are changing from product sale plus ad hoc service to full servitisation through asset leasing.